 Student registration and acceptance for 2021 (2022)

-This year we conducted two iterations for the exam, in order to inform the top 10 percent candidates early and secure their admission.
-Exams were similar in structure: The exam was an honors exam as it also took place last year with the outbreak of the corona.
-This year we had more candidates than in past years: 208 participated on the first date and 217 on the second date.
-All together 425 candidates.
+This year, we conducted two iterations for the exam, in order to inform the top 10 percent candidates early and secure their admission.
+Exams were similar in structure: the exam was an honors exam as it also took place last year with the outbreak of the COVID-19 pandemic.
+This year we had more candidates than in past years: 208 participated on the first date and 217 on the second date, altogether 425 candidates.
 We plan to have 72 freshmen in the next academic year.